 Fantasy Baseball Final: May 27, 2016

 Gambling and sports go hand in hand like peanut butter and jelly.
 Daily fantasy sports are a sort of gambling, but they’ve made it fun and if you do your homework you can do it without losing your shirt in the process.
 The garden variety betting on games gambling just doesn’t make sense to me for baseball.
-With 162 games on the docket, there is just too much unpredictability for my taste.
+With 162 games on the docket, there is just too much unpredictability for my taste, instead if you have a taste for gambling, perhaps with odds that are more in your favor, you may enjoy sites such as Aio Bet and others.
 The Dodgers and Mets was supposed to be a marquee matchup between Julio Arias and Jacob DeGrom.
 DeGrom pitched very well, but didn’t get the win because Jeurys Familia gave up four runs in the ninth inning.
 Arias surrendered three runs in two and two thirds of an inning.
 So much for the hype.

 Last night, we saw Jackie Bradley Jr.’s 29 game hit streak come to an end, but another Red Sox is right on his heels.
 Xander Bogaerts now has a 20 game streak going himself.
 Unlike Bradley, Bogaerts came into the season as one of the top shortstops on the board and now he leads the American League in hits.
 He is hitting .345 on the season to lead the Red Sox in batting average.
 That’s saying something with Bradley hitting .341.